DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

-## STEP 4: Transferring the ATP-D wallet on your local machine to both Source database instances
+## STEP 4: Transferring the ADB wallet on your local machine to both Source database instances
 - Using your preferred sftp client, connect to both Source database instances as opc user.
 - Navigate to the /tmp/ folder on both Source database instances via the sftp client
-- Upload the ATP-D wallet from your local machine to both Source database instances.
+- Upload the ADB wallet from your local machine to both Source database instances.
 - Exit the sftp client on your local machine.
 - On both Source database instances, connect as root and navigate to /root/instantclient_yourversion/network/admin.
-- Move the ATP-D wallet from the /tmp/ directory to the /root/instantclient_yourversion/network/admin/ directory on both Source database instances.
+- Move the ADB wallet from the /tmp/ directory to the /root/instantclient_yourversion/network/admin/ directory on both Source database instances.
-- Unzip the ATP-D wallet inside the directory on both Source database instances.
+- Unzip the ADB wallet inside the directory on both Source database instances.
 ```
 mv /tmp/Wallet_T19.zip /root/instantclient_19_8/network/admin/
 unzip Wallet_T19.zip